antonmi/flowex/README.md

   %{struct | number: new_number, a: opts.a}
 end
 ```
-The function receives a structure with `number` and `a` fields and return modified structure or the same type.
+The function receives a structure with `number` and `a` fields and returns modified structure or the same type.
 The second argument is a set of options and will be described later.
 Let's rewrite the whole `Functions` module in the following way:
 ```elixir